-On a brisk December evening in Antwerp, the city was cloaked in a typical winter chill.
-Streets glistened from a recent drizzle.
+On a brisk December evening in Antwerp, the city was cloaked in a typical winter chill, the kind that makes you question why you ever leave your house.
 It was the kind of night that beckoned for the comfortable seats of a warm cinema.
-This was precisely where we found ourselves, escaping into the world of Ridley Scott’s latest historical epic, …
+The streets shimmered with rain, the air thick with the scent …

 Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, by Paul Hawken